 “I’m so sorry.
 Lloyd Hollingsworth.
 We never want any of our customers to feel this way.
 What other details can you give me that will help us find a solution?”

 5. Put Your Ego Away: Dealing with an upset customer is never about who’s right and who’s wrong – it’s about keeping the customer.
 Do not allow your need to be right to enter into the conversation.
 It will create animosity and miscommunication.

 6. Pick up the Phone: Under no circumstances should you hide behind email with an upset customer.
-You need to hear their tone, you need to ask questions and get answers in real time.
+You need to hear their tone of voice, you need to ask questions and get answers in real time.
 Unless of course … you don’t want to keep them as your customer.

 Thanks to friend and colleague Wendell Waldron, partner at IOL Marketing, for suggesting this series.
 If you have a specific “difficult” challenge you’d like me to include here, please leave me a comment.